 We have three road-tests of the Strida.

 The Halfway is based on a Mike Burrows design, but built in Taiwan by Giant.
 Despite – or perhaps because of – the monoblade forks, the handling is very safe and secure.
 Twenty-inch wheels and a rigid alloy frame inspire confidence, particularly for those unfamiliar with small wheels.
 On the downside, it’s a bit heavy and the gearing is on the low side, but something of a modern classic all the same.
 The Halfway was joined by the Subway in 2011, a cheaper, more conventional 16-incher of dubious origins, kept hidden firmly under the counter by wise Giant dealers.
 This nasty little bike was supposed to retail for much the same price as the Halfway, but thankfully was dropped in 2012.
-Mind you, the Halfway is looking a bit old and tired, and production appears to have stopped in 2016, but do correct us if you know otherwise.
+The Halfway has been looking a bit old and tired, and production appears to have stopped in 2016, but do correct us if you know otherwise.
 Well worth buying if you can find one discounted in a dusty corner of your local Giant dealer.

 We have one road-test of the Giant Halfway Multispeed.

 The German designed/Taiwanese built Birdy epitomises a new breed of high tech, forward-looking folding bikes.
 The frame is made of sturdy aluminium and has both front and rear suspension, offering a smooth ride, anti-dive braking and excellent handling.
 Unfortunately, the UK price is now a little high, thanks to exchange rate thingies.
 The Birdy was starting to look a bit dated, but has been revitalised with a new monocoque frame on most models.
-Manufacturer Riese & Muller seems to have given up on the cheap end, so there are now only four models; Touring with SRAM 3×8 hub/derailleur system; Speed with 9-speed derailleur; City with Nexus 8-speed hub transmission and Rohloff, with 3-speed Sturmey… no only joking, 14-speed Rohloff hub transmission.
+Manufacturer Riese & Muller seems to have given up on the cheap end, and the re are now far fewer bikes, top of the range being the Rohloff, with 3-speed Sturmey transmission… no only joking, 14-speed Rohloff hub transmission.
 You’ll need a mortgage for that one.
 The Birdy weighs from 10kg, so it’s reasonably light, but rather overtaken by recent Dahon and Brompton models.
 Folding takes from about 15 seconds and produces a 190 litre (6.6cu ft) package, but not everyone finds the technique easy.
 Tyres are 18×1 3/8″ (actually barely larger than 16×1 3/8″) and the available range of tyres are mostly of quite poor quality, although things have improved.
 There is no specific off-road version of the Birdy, but optional knobbly tyres produce a machine that performs well on tracks and trails.
 The Birdy sounds a powerful contender on paper, but it’s too finicky for daily commuting and much too expensive.
-You really will be happier with a Brompton or Mezzo.

 We have numerous road-tests of Birdy models and two technical articles.